Application Tips

 Surface Preparation – Laser

-The three primary means to remove adhesive that has already been cured are:
+The three primary means to remove cured adhesive are:

 If you want to get an epoxy bond to fail, water isn’t going to help much.
 High temperature may be a better option.
 Many two component epoxies will fail at or below 200°F. If using heat to destroy a single component epoxy bond – raise that to 400°F.